wds4/pretty-good/README.md

 Curation of items on a list by a decentralized web of trust.
 This is the simplest demonstration of the threaded tapestry model I have been able to devise so far that demonstrates knowledge representation as well as knowledge curation.

+Anyone can create a new list, and anyone can add items to any list.

-In the example shown below, your web of trust tells you which nostr clients are the best nostr clients!
-(Take note, this example is drawn from testnet.)
+In the example shown below (currently live, although still in testnet), your web of trust tells you which nostr clients are the best nostr clients!
+Hooray Iris!

 <img src=".erb/img/listCuration1.png" width="100%" />